0815 (song): Reception

-Although 0815 was not a commercial success and is also only included on the §185 EP included with the box set to the main album, it received the most media attention of any song on the work and is considered its most controversial track.
+Although 0815 was not a commercial success and is only included on the §185 EP included with the box set to the main album, it received the most media attention of any song on the work and is considered its most controversial track.
 In particular, Farid Bang's line „Mein Körper definierter als von Auschwitzinsassen“ ("My body more defined than from Auschwitz inmates"), which has been falsely attributed to Kollegah on several occasions, has been widely judged to be particularly severe and distasteful and has been cited in the majority of articles about the song.

 0815 was one of four total songs from the box set that were indexed by the Federal Department for Media Harmful to Young Persons on List A in September 2018.
 Farid Bang called the trial "fair".
 In addition, proceedings for incitement of the people were initiated against the two performers due to the lyric line that had become a scandal, but a decision was made in favor of the defendants – the work was vulgar, but not legally punishable.

-In a study by the Germanists Sven Bloching and Jöran Landschoff, the notorious line was seen as a breach of taboo rather than structural antisemitism, even though the work as a whole glorifies violence and sexism.
+In a study by the Germanists Sven Bloching and Jöran Landschoff, the notorious line was seen as a breach of taboo rather than structural antisemitism, even though the work as a whole would glorify violence and sexism.

 Following the accusations of antisemitism, Kollegah and Farid Bang visited the Auschwitz concentration camp memorial in June 2018.
 Kollegah then publicly distanced himself from antisemitism and promised never to rap about the topic again.